 This form of the regression model equation was chosen based on our expectation that the strength of correlation in the target species will depend on some statistic on the orthology assignments (a1*MOv) and the strength and confidence in the correlation of expression in source species (a2*Cs and a3*Ps).
 For this study, mean of orthologous values is calculated as follows: if g1 and g2 are the source pair, and g1' and g2’ are the potential new target pair, and g1 and g1’ are reciprocally best BLAST hits (as are g2 and g2’), then we take the Mean of the Orthology values (MOv).
 We chose the simple linear form of this equation for ease of understanding.
 The learned model also suggests why the Interolog approach [Yu 2004] works as well as it does.
 Whereas the MOv value and the correlation values both have absolute values between 0.5 and 1, the coefficient for correlation is 40 times greater than the correlation for orthology (1.2 vs. 0.03), implying that the specific value of orthology is unimportant for reciprocal BLAST hits.
 Often, the correlation of the edge in the source species by itself predicts the correlation in the target.

 Since there are a different number of experiments for each species and experiments from different sources, the distribution of correlation values can vary.
 So, we define two genes as “highly positively correlated,” if their correlation is in the top 5% of all measured correlations, and “highly negatively correlated,” if their correlation is in the bottom 5% (Table X).
-(Dennis- I am not sure that these numbers will be in the new table?).
 Thus, our machine-learning algorithm starts from the 5% most positively and negatively correlated pairs in Arabidopsis and infers positive or negative correlations about edges in the target (e.g. Soy) for reciprocal top BLAST hits of those elite pairs.

+[Becca: the table you are doing in power point should replace this one.
+Do keep the caption however.]
 We are still working on the exact numbers but the table should look something like this: